chrisdmacrae/atomic-algolia/README.md

 `ALGOLIA_APP_ID`: the ID of the Algolia app instance that contains your index.
 `ALGOLIA_ADMIN_KEY`: the adminstrative key for the Algolia app instance that contains your index.
 `ALGOLIA_INDEX_NAME`: the name of the index you're updating.
-`ALGOLIA_INDEX_PATH`: the relative path to your index file from the root of your project.
+`ALGOLIA_INDEX_FILE`: the relative path to your index file from the root of your project.